Last Updated: 6/24/2022

 Is there Cancel for Any Reason travel insurance for New York residents?

-Yes, some policies do include cancellation coverage if your travel supplier were to become bankrupt or financially default.
+Yes, some policies do include coverage if your travel supplier were to become bankrupt or financially default.
 Be sure to purchase early, as some policies require you to purchase soon after you make your first deposit towards the trip.
 Look for this coverage in select plans from AXA Assistance, Arch RoamRight, iTravelInsured, and Travel Insured International.

 If my visa weren’t to arrive by my departure date, will my trip be covered if I cancel?